marcelonyc/xformer-builder/docs_src/docs/Docker.md

 ### Configuration
 1. Make a copy of config.ini and secrets.txt
-   - Make note of the location of these files
+    - Clone the GitHub repository or download config.ini and secrets.txt from the repo
+2. Change the dataplane_token secret (in secrets.txt)
-2. Create a directory to store the database
+3. Create a directory for the database
-3. Change the value of `dataplane_token` in secrets.txt
+4. Create a directory to save your files
-4. Review the [Config](CONFIG.md) documentation and change any required values
+5. Review the [Config](https://marcelonyc.github.io/xformer-builder/CONFIG/) documentation and change any required values
-   - At least, you must change db_url to **db_url=sqlite+aiosqlite:////app/db/data.db**
+   - Change app_cfg - db_url to **db_url=sqlite+aiosqlite:////app/db/data.db**
+   - Change fileprovider - path to /app/data
 ### Run from local build

 Replace {PATH TO} with the location of your files and db directory